Installing 1E DataSync Agent

 Device grooming

-1E Platform can run a device grooming task that deletes devices that have not connected to the platform in a set number of days (99 by default).
-When devices are groomed a deleted event is sent.
-If you want to take advantage of this feature, you will need to request that it is enabled for your platform instance with values suited to your organization.
+The 1E Platform can execute a device grooming task that removes devices which haven't connected to the platform within a specified number of days (99 days by default).
+When devices are groomed, a deletion event is triggered.
+To utilize this feature, you need to request its activation for your platform instance, with values tailored to your organization's needs.